-When I returned to the office in July after a month off sick, one of my senior managers asked how my Glandular Fever recovery was going.
-Physically, I had recovered.
-I was tired, but I’m always tired (a charming symptom of ulcerative colitis/chronic illness) so that wasn’t a surprise to me.
-“How about mentally?” he asked, and for once, I decided to truthfully say “Not all that great”.
+I said I wouldn’t talk about Glandular Fever any more (#getoveritKate), but when I returned to the office in July after a month off sick, one of my senior managers asked how my recovery was going.
+Physically, I’d completely recovered, but when he asked “How about mentally?”
+I decided to tell the truth and say “Not all that great”.

 Post-fever, I naively expected to pick up where I’d left off and go back to my old self.
 Instead, I spent weeks feeling like I was sat behind glass, separate from situations I would normally be engaged in.
 If I managed to experience a drop of emotion, it was overwhelming, and it often brought on a panic so severe that I’d feel paralysed by it.
 Weirdly, I hid these panics exceptionally well, so I imagine anyone who’s reading this who knows me in person will be surprised to hear I almost wept at my desk (and on the tube) on a daily basis.

 I didn’t tell many people I felt this way.
 My sisters knew, I told a few close friends, and I wrote pages of notes in my diary about it when I couldn’t sleep at night (despite being fucking exhausted).
 I read the entries back recently, and it made me sad that I felt such a strong and strange need to keep my feelings a secret.
 That’s madder than anything I was feeling at the time.